TivenTux/tristar-api/README.md

 # REST API for tristar solar controllers

-Useful for convenient access with smart home systems, logging, etc.
+Useful for convenient access with smart home systems, graphing, logging, etc. Should work with most, if not all, [MorningStar](https://www.morningstarcorp.com/) products.
 It is recommended to use a webserver and proxy the traffic to flask and to your solar controller.

+Requires any webserver (with php), pyppeteer, flask, waitress (pip) and chrome or chromium.

 Edit ip_tristar="ip:port" and point to your solar charger, in controller.php
-Edit controllerphppath in constants.py, to point to your webserver hosting controller.php
+Edit controllerphppath in constants.py, to point to your webserver that is hosting controller.php

-Requires any webserver, pyppeteer, flask, waitress and chrome.

 Run scrape_tristar.py with cron, on the frequency you need to update the data.